cthoyt/autoreviewer/src/autoreviewer/templates/review.md

 the results generated from it.
 This reproducibility review reflects steps towards this goal that may be new for some researchers, but will ultimately raise standards across our community and lead to better science.

-Because the work presented in this article does not pass all seven criteria of the reproducibility review, I recommend rejecting the article and inviting later resubmission following addressing the points.
+{# Because the work presented in this article does not pass all seven criteria of the reproducibility review, I recommend rejecting the article and inviting later resubmission following addressing the points. #}

 {% endif %}

+{% if issue is not none %}
-For posterity, this review has also been included on {{ repo_url }}/issues/1.
+For posterity, this review has also been included on {{ repo_url }}/issues/{{ issue }}.
+{% endif %}